Privacy & Legal

 "I do not have a computer science background.
 I would change nothing about the training.
 It was an incredible experience, and I felt valued and respected."

-The majority of our workshop attendees rank it the best professional development ever.
+More than 100,000 teachers have participated in the Code.org Professional Learning program, and the majority of attendees rank it the best professional development ever!
 Over 90% of attendees would recommend our program to another teacher.

 No experience needed!
 Whether you are new to teaching computer science (CS) or have experience teaching other CS courses, the Code.org Professional Learning Program offers year round support.
 We’ve designed this program to promote growth by providing space for you to become comfortable with curricular materials, CS content, and pedagogy.